What's new in Azure Migrate

 For more information, see ASP.NET app containerization and migration to Azure Kubernetes Service and Java web app containerization and migration to Azure Kubernetes Service tutorials to get started.

 - Migration and modernization tool now lets you migrate VMware virtual machines, physical servers, and virtual machines from other clouds to Azure virtual machines with disks encrypted with server-side encryption with customer-managed keys (CMK).

 Update (December 2020)

 - Azure Migrate now automatically installs the Azure VM agent on the VMware VMs while migrating them to Azure using the agentless method of VMware migration.
 (Windows Server 2008 R2 and later)

-- Migration of VMware VMs to Azure virtual machines with disks encrypted using server-side encryption (SSE) with customer-managed keys (CMK), using Azure Migrate Server Migration (agentless replication) is now available through Azure portal.
+- Migration of VMware VMs to Azure virtual machines with disks encrypted using server-side encryption (SSE) with customer-managed keys (CMK), using the Migration and modernization (agentless replication) tool is now available through the Azure portal.

 Update (September 2020)

 - Migration of servers to Availability Zones is now supported.